JanHerca/urantiapedia/input/wikijs/help/content.md

+---
-# Urantiapedia content
+title: Urantiapedia content
+description:
+published: true
+date: 2021-11-28T14:02:03.086Z
+tags:
+editor: markdown
+dateCreated: 2021-11-28T14:02:03.086Z
+---

 Here is a detailed explanation of all types of content expected for *Urantiapedia*, how is accessed, organized, and who can change it.

 ## How content is organized

-As in any Wiki in [Urantiapedia](https://urantiapedia.site) there are pages, each one with a unique title and URL.
+As in any Wiki in [Urantiapedia](https://urantiapedia.org) there are pages, each one with a unique title and URL.
 For example:
 * https://urantiapedia.org/en/The_Urantia_Book/156 is the URL for a page with the paper 156 of Urantia Book in english.
 * https://urantiapedia.org/es/article/How_big_is_Orvonton is the URL for a page with an article about Orvonton in spanish.
 * https://urantiapedia.org/ko/topic/Andrew is the URL for a page about the apostle Andrew in korean.

 Each page can be an article, a chapter of a book, the index page of a book, an index grouping links to other pages, and so on.
 What pages comprise is up to the creativity of users and can be modified at any time as needs change, although once a page is created it is recommended to make it permanent and use redirections if it is needed.

----

 ## User groups